KhangLTM/Userlist/README.md

 <img src='https://i.imgur.com/ENCGPYo.png'>

 **Let me explain:**
--UserApi.js initializes axios with HTTP base Url and headers.
+- UserApi.js initializes axios with HTTP base Url and headers.
--In Vue 3 with the introduction of Composition API ,to have a CRUD of users I will use a Composition API thing called composable, which is a separate file that will contain all the methods we need
+- To have a CRUD of users I will use a Composition API thing called composable,which is a separate file that will contain all the methods we need